Last Updated: 02/28/2018

 Although not recognized as an effective means of controlling hazards and do not take the place of engineering or administrative controls, there are acceptable forms of PPE, which include kneepads and various types of gloves including anti-vibration.

 Training provides information for mitigating ergonomic hazards, strategies to improve a workstation layout, and stress reduction exercises.

 The purpose of the workstation assessment is to ensure computer users are using proper ergonomic practices at their workstation or when a computer user is experiencing some type of biomechanical stress.
 The assessment can help management and SRM determine which workstations and individuals should be targeted for further evaluation or additional ergonomic needs.
-Workstation assessments can be requested at any time, but the assessment must be authorized by the employee's supervisor/manager.
+Workstation assessments can be requested and conducted at any time.
+The aquisition of office equipment is funded / authorized by the employee's department or operating unit.

 The placement zone is the area in which an employee performs most routine tasks, whether repetitive movements (e.g., typing at a keyboard) or less frequent movements (e.g., lifting).
 Work should be arranged to be within easy reach and usual work located within 12 inches of the employee.
 Frequently used materials should be located within arm's distance from the operator employee (18 inches at the maximum).
 Such an arrangement reduces potential stress to the back, shoulders, and arms by avoiding awkward postures and positions.